Additional photos of this F4 SPR are available here for your perusal.

 Though it’s been two full decades since its initial release, MV Agusta has overall given the F4 remarkably few cosmetic updates over its 20 years of production.
 After all, there’s been very little need to fix what’s not broken as the F4 has stood the test of time remarkably well — a feat helped along by the fact it happened to be pretty futuristic-looking at the time of release.
 So much so in fact, that the F4 SPR was featured in the 2004 science-fiction film I, Robot.
 The film was set in 2034, but the SPR looked right at home among a series of far-out concept vehicles depicted in the Will Smith flick.

-Here we’re offering a SPR (VIN: ZCGAGFLJ94V100523) with just 14 miles on the odometer.
+Here we’re offering a SPR (VIN: ZCGAGFLJ94V100523) on the MSO with just 14 miles on the odometer.
 Obviously it’s spent years on display in a collection, however there are some cosmetic issues that unfortunately came through shipping.
 Please note scratches on the fairing, bellypan, and tank, all of which are shown in the photo album.